 Just for a recap, do you remember the three key elements that are the core of photography and work together with each other in every photo to create an “exposure?”

-That is why today we are going to provide you with an in-depth explanation of one of these elements.
+That is why today, we are going to provide you with an in-depth explanation of one of these elements.
 The ISO.
 This element has so far become the most vital component of digital photography and is used most by the photographers.

-What really is ISO?
+What is ISO?

 ISO or ASA refers to the sensitivity of the camera’s sensor to light.
-There is a direct correlation between Exposure and ISO – the lower the ISO number the lower will be the exposure as the camera’s sensor will be less sensitive to light and higher the number, the exposure will be more as the camera’s sensor will be highly sensitive to light.
+There is a direct correlation between Exposure and ISO – the lower the ISO number, the lower will be the exposure as the camera’s sensor will be less sensitive to light and higher the number, the exposure will be more as the camera’s sensor will be highly sensitive to light.

-So basically this means that if you want less grainy and clear pictures then use a lower ISO but if you want to add an artistic effect to your pictures by adding a little noise then raise your ISO.
+So basically, this means that if you want less grainy and clear pictures, then use a lower ISO but if you want to add an artistic effect to your pictures by adding a little noise, then raise your ISO.

 The link between ISO and shutter speed

-Secondly, there is a deep connection between shutter-speed and ISO as well.
-This is because if the ISO number is high and the sensor is more sensitive to light you can pair it with fast the shutter-speed to get a proper exposure.
+Secondly, there is a deep connection between shutter speed and ISO as well.
+This is because if the ISO number is high and the sensor is more sensitive to light, you can pair it with fast the shutter speed to get a proper exposure.

-So if you are worried about getting blurry photos, then just check that your shutter-speed and ISO settings complement each other as explained in this article and your images will come out tack sharp.
+So if you are worried about getting blurry photos, then just check that your shutter-speed and ISO settings complement each other, as explained in this article, and your images will come out tack sharp.

-Here in the first situation, you are shooting in the middle of the day which means it is most likely that you will have plenty of daylight.
+Here in the first situation, you are shooting in the middle of the day, which means it is most likely that you will have plenty of daylight.
 So, in this case, you will have to ensure that your ISO is as low as possible.
-This will result in the cleanest image which will not only be noise free but will also have the most dynamic range and depth of color.
+This will result in the cleanest image, which will not only be noise-free but will also have the most dynamic range and depth of color.

 In the second situation, you want to emulate an older look by making the photograph feel as it was taken on film having a grainy appeal.
-So for this, you should make use of high ISO numbers as this will add a little noise which will produce an artistic effect.
+So for this, you should make use of high ISO numbers as this will add a little noise, which will produce an artistic effect.

 When to consider changing ISO

-Aperture vs ISO
+Aperture vs. ISO

 This tradeoff will likely depend on the subject being photographed and the circumstances as they are the most important factors which impact your image and lead to the choice of selecting one route or the other.

-For example, if you are conducting a family portrait session in the shade, and your shutter speed is only 1/50th on the 50 f1.4 lens it is pushing the limits and will easily blur the subjects if they slightly move or even if you don’t hold the camera still enough.
+For example, if you are conducting a family portrait session in the shade, and your shutter speed is only 1/50th on the 50 f1.4 lens, it is pushing the limits and will easily blur the subjects if they slightly move or even if you don’t hold the camera still enough.

-Thus, to get more light in the shade you have to make the trade-off to either lower the aperture to widen the opening for more light to pass or raise the ISO to make the camera more sensitive to light.
+Thus, to get more light in the shade, you have to make the trade-off to either lower the aperture to widen the opening for more light to pass or raise the ISO to make the camera more sensitive to light.

 Some situations where high ISO is required:

-• Wedding Ceremonies that take place in Churches where flash is not allowed
+- Wedding Ceremonies that take place in Churches where flash is not allowed

-• Concerts and events that have lots of movement
+- Concerts and events that have lots of movement

-• When capturing Birds in flight with long telephoto lenses as usually, they require extra fast shutter-speeds
+- When capturing Birds in flight with long telephoto lenses as usually, they require extra fast shutter speeds

-• When capturing Sports actions that have fast movements and require telephoto lenses with fast shutter speeds
+- For Sports actions that have fast movements and require telephoto lenses with fast shutter speeds

-• When making use of “zoom kit-lens” as they don’t have wide apertures so for the compensation you have to make use of higher ISO numbers.
+- When making use of “zoom kit-lens” as they don’t have wide apertures, so for the compensation, you have to make use of higher ISO numbers.

-No matter what you do, if you cannot grasp the concept of ISO and are not able to use it properly then your photographs will always lack the professional outlook.
-This is because in today’s camera ISO has become a very vital component and the best of the best photographers use it to make their results look extraordinary.
+No matter what you do, if you cannot grasp the concept of ISO and are not able to use it properly, then your photographs will always lack the professional outlook.
+This is because, in today’s camera, ISO has become a very vital component, and the best of the best photographers use it to make their results look extraordinary.

-Remember anybody can click a photograph, but to add magic to it you have to master the settings.
+Remember, anybody can click a photograph, but to add magic to it, you have to master the settings.
 It is the choice of settings that differentiate a breathtaking photograph from a normal photograph.

-It might look a bit too much to grasp right now, but once you start practicing it will become easy as practice makes you perfect.
+It might look a bit too much to grasp right now, but once you start practicing, it will become easy as practice makes you perfect.
 So now it’s your turn to go out and start applying what you have learned and do wonders to your photography skills, by adding a touch of ISO to it!